Elon Musk says Tesla cars will soon play elevator music from external speakers

 While it is not certain if the symphony options are going to be pre-loaded or if occupants can play their own music, Musk did mention two options to be made available.
 "New Tesla feature coming that enables your car to play snake jazz or Polynesian elevator music through its outside speakers wherever you go," he informed.

-When a Twitter user pointed out that Tesla vehicles need to first have better insulation, Musk also added that this area is being worked upon consistantly.
+When a Twitter user pointed out that Tesla vehicles need to first have better insulation, Musk also added that this area is being worked upon consistently.

 Tesla cars are loaded to the brim with features and this once again promises to be a first in the automotive world.
 Such is the tech-loaded capabilities of the EVs made by the California-based company that many often refer to Tesla as a technology company rather than a car-making organisation.